hawkinsw/medava/README.md

     }
 ```

 Notice how we are able to use the named values of the `MedicineSchedule` enumerated class when comparing the return value of the `getSchedule` method?
 That makes our code look really, really nice.
-And then, what's even better, is that we can invoke the `asString` method on a value whose type is `MedicineSchedule` and it will generate a nicely formatted string for us to print!
+And then, what's even better is that we can invoke the `asString` method on a value whose type is `MedicineSchedule` and it will generate a nicely formatted string for us to print!

 ## Checkpoint 4